 Small Turbine Aerothermal Rotating Rig (STARR)

 The development of efficient small core turbines is critical as the aviation industry pushes to higher OPR engines, hybrid propulsion concepts, and multi-stream engines.
 In response to the small core advancement, the Small Turbine Aerothermal Rotating Rig was designed to address small core turbine challenges.
 Its two-stage turbine module is designed for continuous and transient operation, enabling precise efficiency and heat flux measurements.
 The test section is designed to test both uncooled and cooled geometries with 15 different cooling configurations.
 The modularity of the rig allows for experiments to be performed in any stator-rotor configuration.
-The rig is equipped with two traverse rings where different types of probes can be installed to measure temperature, pressure, flow direction and Mach number at several radial and circumferential locations in the inlet and exit planes of any configuration.
+The rig is equipped with two traverse rings, where different types of probes can be installed to measure temperature, pressure, flow direction, and Mach number.
 In addition, specially designed blade track inserts allow for a wide range of instrumentation and optical measurement techniques at the rotor tip of both stages.
-This includes PIV, PSP, low/high frequency pressure sensors and tip clearance capacitance probes.
+This includes PIV, PSP, low/high frequency pressure sensors, and tip clearance capacitance probes.
 These measurements will facilitate the detailed study of aero-thermal tip flows at various operating conditions.

 Turbine High pressure integrated Optical RDE (THOR)

-In collaboration with Prof. Terry Meyer and Spectral Energy, the Turbine High pressure integrated Optical RDE (THOR) rig can be equipped with several classes of turbines to investigate to study combustor-turbine integration for advanced thermal cycles such as rotating detonation combustors.
+In collaboration with Prof. Terry Meyer and Spectral Energies, the Turbine High pressure integrated Optical RDE (THOR) rig can be equipped with several classes of turbines to study combustor-turbine integration for advanced thermal cycles such as rotating detonation combustors.